the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 }
 ~~~~~~~

 You see how data from a third-party adds lots of uncertanty, because you never know whether everything is there as expected.
 If something is missing and you are not checking for it, the whole application may break.
 However, using an if-else statement as safety check everytime seems tedious as well.
-In modern JavaScript, we can use **optional chaining** to access nested objects safely without throwing errors even though intermediate properties are missing:
+Therefore, in modern JavaScript, we can use **optional chaining** to access nested objects safely without throwing errors even though intermediate properties are missing:

 {title="index.js",lang="javascript"}
 ~~~~~~~